by Tracy C. Brown

 This was an interesting and surprising evening!
 While the rest of my family was at a concert, I prepared some food in the kitchen at home, plopped my bottom into a den chair, munched on dinner, and watched some television.
 After Erin Burnett had regaled me with assorted Ebola horrors on CNN, I did some quick channel surfing and landed on the Public Broadcasting System (PBS) channel where The Antiques Roadshow was already underway―from Knoxville, Tennessee.
-After watching a few minutes, the camera suddenly cut away to a program emcee standing in front of the Frank H. McClung Museum of Natural History & Culture at The University of Tennessee.
+After watching a few minutes, the camera suddenly cut away to a program emcee standing in front of the Frank H. McClung Museum of Natural History and Culture at The University of Tennessee in Knoxville, Tennessee.
 The primary subject of concern was the museum’s permanent exhibit called Archaeology and the Native Peoples of Tennessee.

 Figure 1.
-Sandy
+The Ancestor

 Figure 2.
 Duck River Cache (Seever 1897:143)

-The art appraiser examined Sandy and the Duck River Cache, and he offered an appraised dollar value for each of them.
+The art appraiser examined The Ancestor and the Duck River Cache, and he offered an appraised dollar value for each of them.
 As a matter of ethics, we professional archaeologists normally refrain from offering such appraisals to private individuals because they could contribute to commercial trafficking in artifacts, which has the ultimate effect of encouraging looting at archaeological sites.
 I would also say that most of us professional archaeologists do not keep up with current monetary valuations on artifacts because we do not need to know such things in the course of our daily work.
-No doubt being aware of this fact, the professional art appraiser was very careful to note that his appraisals for Sandy and the Duck River Cache were recommended valuations for insurance purposes only.
+No doubt being aware of this fact, the professional art appraiser was very careful to note that his appraisals for The Ancestor and the Duck River Cache were recommended valuations for insurance purposes only.

-The Duck River Cache was formally appraised at $600,000 to $800,000.
+For insurance purposes, the Duck River Cache was formally appraised at $600,000 to $800,000.
 Considering the fact that the State of Tennessee bought these chipped stone artifacts from the University of Missouri for only $2,500 in 1947 (Peacock 1984:26), that is not a bad return on our state’s long-term investment in professional archaeology.